dan-auer/3dcp.fyi/README.md

 <a href="https://orcid.org/0000-0002-3999-5186"> Markus <b>Taubert</b> <picture><source media="(prefers-color-scheme: dark)" srcset="dat/md/ico/dm/orcid.svg" ><img src="dat/md/ico/wm/orcid.svg" width="16" height="16"></picture></a>,
 <a href="https://orcid.org/0000-0002-6666-2395"> Freek <b>Bos</b> <picture><source media="(prefers-color-scheme: dark)" srcset="dat/md/ico/dm/orcid.svg" ><img src="dat/md/ico/wm/orcid.svg" width="16" height="16"></picture></a><br>Journal Article – Cement and Concrete Research, Vol. 157

+<details><summary>Abstract</summary>This article focuses on the specifics in characterizing the properties of additively manufactured, cement-based materials in their hardening and hardened states.
+Such characterization is required for the material development, structural design, and quality control of both printable material and 3D-printed elements.
+The related challenges are associated with the printed material's layered structure, which results in higher degrees of anisotropy and inhomogeneity in comparison to conventionally cast concrete.
+Thus, in the production of test specimens, the particularities of the real-scale 3D-printing process must be considered.
+Here a distinction is made between the production of samples for material testing prior to or parallel to actual application and those extracted from full-scale elements.
+Specifics of destructive testing are analyzed with emphasis on mechanical characteristics, while the discussion of non-destructive testing mainly addresses the geometry of the deposited layers and printed elements, measuring deformations, and finding such defects as voids and gaps.
+Finally, approaches required for developing/adapting guidelines and standards for testing of 3D-printed, cement-based materials are discussed.</details>
 <details><summary>Metrics</summary><img src="dat/md/fig/mech_titt_kaze_krei.2022.ARfQCoHaHPC.svg"></details><a href="https://scholar.google.com/scholar_lookup?title=A%20Roadmap%20for%20Quality%20Control%20of%20Hardening%20and%20Hardened%20Printed%20Concrete" title="Search on Google Scholar"><picture><source media="(prefers-color-scheme: dark)" srcset="dat/md/ico/dm/googlescholar.svg" ><img src="dat/md/ico/wm/googlescholar.svg" width="16" height="16"></picture></a>
 <a href="https://www.webofscience.com/wos/woscc/full-record/WOS:000799138600004" title="Search on Web of Science"><picture><source media="(prefers-color-scheme: dark)" srcset="dat/md/ico/dm/wos.svg" ><img src="dat/md/ico/wm/wos.svg" width="16" height="16"></picture></a>
 <a href="http://www.scopus.com/record/display.url?eid=2-s2.0-85127958344&origin=resultslist" title="Search on Scopus"><picture><source media="(prefers-color-scheme: dark)" srcset="dat/md/ico/dm/scopus.svg" ><img src="dat/md/ico/wm/scopus.svg" width="16" height="16"></picture></a>